Interlake-Saints/the-late-and-great/_posts/1900-01-01-jannine-hillary-iktov.md

   - /assets/class-of-1987/jannine-h-itkov-1.png
 gender: female
 ---
-Jannine died in a head-on car crash in Arizona in the early 90's.
+After IHS, Jannine moved to Arizona, where she graduated from college.
+Sadly, she died in Arizona in 1994 in a car crash, which had been caused by heavy rain.

+According to friends, Jannine was a wonderful girl, who led a short but happy life.
+She was deeply loved and is remembered fondly.